Euphrasiologist/lwPhylo/README.md

 A quick tutorial is now available to see on Observable: https://observablehq.com/@euphrasiologist/lwphylo-tutorial \
 It goes over the three tree layout functions, and hopefully is all quite straightforward.

-For examples in the browser:
+Stay tuned for examples in the browser.

-A radial layout tree: https://euphrasiologist.github.io/lwPhylo/example.html \
-A rectangular layout tree: https://euphrasiologist.github.io/lwPhylo/example2.html

 ### Acknowledgements